kurtamohler/spacetimelib/README.md

-# Special relativity simulation
+# SpacetimeLib

-Very early stages of a tool that can simulate motion in relativistic spacetime.
+Very early stages of a tool that can calculate motion of objects in special relativity.

 ## Install